markoces/pypdfium-reboot/README.md

 If you are looking for a Python PDF rendering library that is not covered by a strong-copyleft license, this is it.

-PyPDFium-reboot is the continuation of PyPDFium.
+PyPDFium Reboot is the continuation of PyPDFium.

 ## Install/Update